Greater Cleveland's Bike Advocate Attorney champions recovery for bicyclists injured in car vs bike accidents caused by unsafe drivers.

-Attorney Kenneth Knabe is an avid cyclist who devotes his legal career to representing and championing recovery for cyclists injured or killed by careless drivers.
-Ken is the former president of the Cleveland Academy of Trial Lawyers.
-He is also an Ohio Super & National Top 100 Lawyer with over 35 years of trial experience.
+Attorney Kenneth Knabe is Greater Cleveland's Bicycle Advocate Attorney.
+He is an avid cyclist who now devotes his legal career to representing and championing recovery for cyclists injured or killed by careless drivers in car vs bike accidents.
+Ken is the former president of the Cleveland Academy of Trial Lawyers, an Ohio Super & National Top 100 Lawyer with over 35 years of trial experience.
 He lectures and publishes articles on bicycle and injury law.
-He also supports and sponsors many local bike organizations and race teams.
-He is co-author of the bikecleveland.org “BIKES AND THE LAW" section.
-He provides safety tips with a review of cyclist's rights and responsibilities at many local bike clubs, including the Lake Erie Wheelers, Heights Coalition, the Akron Bike Club, Bike Lakewood and Bike Euclid.
+He also supports and sponsors many local bike organizations and race teams including Spin-Litzler and VeloFemme, a woman's cycling & educational team.
+He is an author of the bikecleveland.org “BIKES AND THE LAW" section.
+He provides safety tips with a review of cyclist's rights at many local bike clubs, including the Lake Erie Wheeler's, Heights Coalition, the Akron Bike Club, Bike Lakewood and Bike Euclid and others.

 Ken knows personal injury law and bike law.
-He is a successful Trial Lawyer and an avid cyclist.
-He also cares about cyclists and takes it personally when a fellow cyclist is hit by a careless driver.
-If you are in a bike accident, don't settle for less than the highest rated experienced personal injury bike lawyer who is a cyclist himself. and who actually supports and knows the bike community.
-Ken is familiar with the Courts in Cuyahoga, Summit, Geauga and Lorain Countys.
-He served as a Prosecutor in Cuyahoga and Geauga Counties honing his trial skills out of law school.
-He will handle your entire case from start to finish and can actually take your case to trial!
+He actually teaches bike accident law to Ohio Lawyers and has written many legal articles on cycling law and safety.
+He is a successful Trial Lawyer.
+An avid cyclist himself, he truly cares about cyclists and takes it personally when a fellow cyclist is hit by a careless driver.
+If you are in a bike accident, don't settle for less than a True Bike Lawyer: an experienced personal injury lawyer with the highest peer and top 100 National Attorney rating who know the law and bicycles and who actually supports and interacts with the bike community.
+He will personally handle your entire bike accident case from start to finish and can actually take your case to trial!
 No junior or inexperienced lawyer will ever handle any part of your important bike accident injury claim.
 Experience, dedication & results matter!
-Don't be fooled by a personal injury lawyer with a bike landing page who has never ridden a bike and knows nothing about cycling.
+Don't be fooled by a personal injury lawyer with a bike landing page who has never ridden a bike, knows nothing about cycling and has never given a dime to support cyclists.
 Go with a True Bike Lawyer.
+Call Ken at 216 228 7200!

 Contact Ken today: